DinoGaeta/FinanceSensei/README.md

-# FinanceSensei 🦉💹
+# Kitsune Finance 🦊💹

-**FinanceSensei** is a high-conviction financial intelligence platform built for solo researchers who demand institutional-grade analytics and strategic AI insights.
+**Kitsune Finance** is a high-conviction financial intelligence platform built for solo researchers who demand institutional-grade analytics and strategic AI insights.
 It bridges the gap between raw market data and actionable strategy using heuristic models and deep local LLM integration.

 ## 🚀 Vision: The Bloomberg for Individuals

-In a world of information asymmetry, FinanceSensei empowers the user by providing:
+In a world of information asymmetry, Kitsune Finance empowers the user by providing:
 - **Institutional Alpha**: Order flow analysis, whale detection, and sentiment hubs.
 - **Probabilistic Forecasting**: Monte Carlo simulations and scenario sandboxing.
 - **Deep Strategic AI**: Integration with local LLMs (via Ollama) to generate high-level situational awareness without data leakage.